 At the public information meeting on June 7th, it was mentioned there is an intention to expand the project with thousands more solar panels in the future.

 Expansion in the future could happen, but there are no current plans to do so.
-Should an expansion of the solar project be contemplated, the project would require the applicable permit process as outlined in the Land Use Code for the acreage proposed and including the 9.4 acre solar garden under review in this project.
+Should an expansion of the solar project be contemplated, the project would require the applicable permit process as outlined in the Land Use Code for the acreage proposed and including the 9.4 acre solar array under review in this project.

 How loud will the solar panels be?